ikuhamada/state-doc/Examples/CMD/index.rst

 ============

 In this section, how to run the STATE examples for the Computational Materials Design (CMD) workshop is described.
+Here let's assume that we are going to use the ``cmd4`` cluster.

 Getting started
 ===============

-We first set up STATE program, pseudopotential, and example files by logging into the computer node assinged (cmd2, cmd4, for instance).
+First of all, we set up STATE program, pseudopotential, and example files by logging into the computer node assinged (cmd2, cmd4, for instance).
 To do so, in the home directory (``${HOME}`` or ``~``), type

 .. code:: bash